jmmadsen/betting_lines/README.md

 # betting_lines
 Creates a mailing list to send daily sports betting information.
-I host this app with Heroku using a Node.js server to scrape data and send emails, and a ClearDB database.
+I host this app with Heroku using a Node.js server to scrape data and send emails, and a MySQL DB.
 If you would like to be added to the email list, let me know!

   ------------------